rhangelxs/contr/CONTRIBUTING.md

 ## Code of Conduct

-To be
+To be ...

-### Project Conventions
+## Project Conventions
 There are a few conventions that have developed over time.

-As of 2017 projects consists up to four parts: report, dataset, script and presentation.
+As of 2017 projects consists up to four parts, called: `report`, `dataset`, `script` and `presentation`.
-Content of the parts located below.
+Content of this parts will be described below.

 Suggested file structure provided in special section - file structure.

 * **Report** file are typically describe experimental design and details of realization of the research project.
 	* Basically it is text file, but you can include any support materials if it is needed.